 - A P3 is NOT more expensive.
 Optimized risk allocation, design innovation, and fully funded regular maintenance provide value and drive down the total cost to the owner over the life of the project.

 - A P3 is NOT union-busting to lower labor costs.
 Innovative technologies and approaches bring much more efficiency than squeezing hourly labor costs.

 The transparent flow of information regarding the progress of a P3 project during conception, planning, procurement, and even operational phases should be controlled by the public sector owner.
 Direct communication with the public is the responsibility of the owner, and the elected and appointed officials are accountable to the project users.
 The public owners should have a robust go-to-market communications plan to introduce the project to the users and stakeholders, and a plan to keep them informed throughout the project’s planning and execution phases.

 Establish performance-based criteria for the project.

-Identify and communicate risks and responsibilities for all parties
+Identify and communicate risks and responsibilities for all parties.

 Track progress, identify concerns, report and communicate.

-Specified agreement on project oversight and delivery.
+Reach specified agreement on project oversight and delivery.

 P3s will require dedicated ongoing sponsor agency resources to ensure project performance goals are being achieved.
 It is vital to identify a person or team whose responsibility is to ensure the above is addressed efficiently, timely, and with accountability.